risckaust/risc-documentations/docs/source/1-ros-basics.rst

 Install TurtleBot packages
 """"""""

-During this tutorial, you will work with a simulated robot called **TurtleBot**, to apply the concepts of ROS.
+During this tutorial, you will work with a simulated robot called **TurtleBot3**, to apply the concepts of ROS.
 The following image is a picture of the robot you will work with.
 It is a differential drive robot, that has a Kinect sensor for environmental mapping, wheel encoders for position estimation.

 .. image:: ../_static/kobuki.jpg
    :scale: 50 %